drumpt/drumpt.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Out-of-Distribution Generalization
-  - Generative Models
+  - Deep Generative Models
-  - Statistical Machine Learning
+  - Statistical Learning Theory

 # Education to show in About widget
 education: